MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-aip-scanner.md

 For more information, see [File types supported for inspection](./rms-client/client-admin-guide-file-types.md#file-types-supported-for-inspection).

-After inspection, documents with these file types can be labeled by using the conditions that you specified for your labels.
-Or, if you're using discovery mode, documents with the supported file types can be reported to contain the conditions that you specified for your labels, or all known sensitive information types.
+After inspection, these file types can be labeled by using the conditions that you specified for your labels.
+Or, if you're using discovery mode, these files can be reported to contain the conditions that you specified for your labels, or all known sensitive information types.

 However, the scanner cannot label the files under the following circumstances: